Monday, March 10, 2008

 TREKKING

 This is one small island with very limited tracks.
-You can walk from Paradise’s third beach in the NW along the coastal track past Good Feeling and Pakarang to Granma Hut’s second beach in the NE in 45 minutes no sweat.
+You can walk from Paradise’s third beach in the NW along the coastal track past Good Feeling and Pakarang to Granma Hut’s third beach in the NE in 45 minutes no sweat (track 1 on map).

-When down there, there is a rough track which climbs up over the hill to a small rocky cove on the southern coast.
+When down at Gran Ma's bay, there is a rough track which climbs up over the hill to a small rocky cove on the south-east coast (track 2).

 Back at Pakarang you can walk up past the garbage dump benind the bungalows and go over the hill to a bigger but nondescript southern coast bay (no real beach) and return on another track which follows a fence-line to end up at Good Feeling’s seaside bungalows.
-Some nice rainforest and rubber tree vegetation along here, not much else.
+Some nice rainforest and rubber tree vegetation along here, not much else (track 3).

-There is a sign around about Paradise’s #20 bungalow to Sunset Viewpoint - this goes steeply across to a narrow rocky inlet on the south coast which indeed is nice for sunset viewing and not bad for swimming if you are experienced in entering and leaving water in sometimes choppy conditions off rocks.
-Don’t leave your return too late - thick vegetation and a steep sometimes tricky track makes for no fun when it gets dark.
+There is a sign around about Paradise’s #20 bungalow to Sunset Viewpoint - this goes steeply across to a narrow rocky inlet on the south-west coast which indeed is nice for sunset viewing and not bad for swimming if you are experienced in entering and leaving water in sometimes choppy conditions off rocks.
+Don’t leave your return too late - thick vegetation and a steep sometimes tricky track makes for no fun when it gets dark (track 4).

-There is a sign+map on the back wall of Paradise's restaurant showing the location of these tracks.
+In 2008 there was a sign+map on the back wall of Paradise's restaurant showing the location of these tracks.
+Hopefully it is still there, but I forgot to look latest visit.

 GETTING THERE

-Pakarang Resort’s slow boat, a small ferry, will deliver to all 3 piers on Wai.
-It leaves Laem Ngop around 1500 and returns around 0800.
-Cost is 25O baht.
+slow boat, a small ferry, delivered to all 3 piers on Wai in 1998 and 2008.
+It left Laem Ngop around 1500 and returned around 0800.
 I went back to the mainland on this boat - it is reasonably comfortable (much more so than the best seat on a speedboat) and the views of the south and east coast of Chang and the smaller nearby islands are very nice.
 I think the trip was a bit under 2 hours.

-All the speedboats to Ko Mak will call in at Wai, so Mr Ball’s KO MAK.com speedboat information is good as is his info on getting to Trat/Laem Ngop from Bangkok.
+Mr Ball’s KO MAK.com speedboat information is good for speedboat times as is his info on getting to Trat/Laem Ngop from Bangkok and Leam Sok from Trat.

 ......................................................